 "Sustainable Winemaking in Hokkaido," inter-graduate school classes, held a wine-tasting session (December 2021).
 Professor Sone is pouring wine.
-He says that it is important to not only have knowledge but also
+He says that it is important to not only have knowledge but also a sensory experience.

-Hokkaido Governor Naomichi Suzuki and Hokkaido University President Kivohiro Houkin discuss the future of the wine industry at the "Hokkaido Wine Valley" kick-off meeting (April 2022).
+Hokkaido Governor Naomichi Suzuki and Hokkaido University President Kiyohiro Houkin discuss the future of the wine industry at the "Hokkaido Wine Valley" kick-off meeting (April 2022).